UnbreakCode/Cider-Icon-Changer/README.md

 # Cider Icon Changer
- Changes the Shortcut-Icon of Cider to the Apple Music Icon
+ Changes the Shortcut-Icon of Cider to the Apple Music Icon!

+ This works best if you added the shortcut to your taskbar

 ![image](https://user-images.githubusercontent.com/34512773/177425455-ae90c33f-0852-45b7-8409-ad6149a08903.png)